david-lively/element_cs/README.md

 * Clone the repo
 * Build the project with cmake (or use the CLion IDE with the included project)
 * Run.
 * Follow the prompts to enter coordinates for the line to be measured.

+## Update
+For a correct version, [see the V2 branch][/david-lively/element_cs/tree/v2].

 ## Alternate Approach